-Please contact the School of Law about admission requirements using the contact information below, and then submit to the Office of International Programs requirements of "Graduate Admissions" described on the previous page.
+Please contact the School of Law about admission requirements using the contact information below, and then submit to the Office of International Programs requirements of "Graduate Admission."

 Washburn School of Law 1700 College Ave.
 Topeka, KS 66621, U.S.A.
 Tel.
 785-670-1185 Fax.
-785-670-8087 www.washburnlaw.edu
+785-670-8087 www.washburnlaw.edu admissions@washburnlaw.edu